I-4-6-5.Special Procedures for Time-Limited Remands

-In its remand order, a court may set a deadline for completing all or part of the remand proceedings.
+In rare cases, courts issue remand orders that include a deadline for completing all or part of the remand proceedings.
 The most common action(s) that courts require us to complete within a specified time are: institute proceedings, schedule a hearing, hold a hearing, issue a final decision, complete the record (e.g., reconstruct the file), and/or advise the court of the processing status.

 It is essential that the Office of Appellate Operations (OAO) coordinate time-limited remand processing both with the Office of Hearings Operations components and with the Office of the General Counsel (OGC).
 Failure to meet a court-imposed time limit can result in sanctions being imposed by the court, including finding the Commissioner in contempt of court.
 The procedures outlined below are designed to ensure that time limits are met or that a request for an extension of time is made promptly when the action specified by the court cannot be completed by the due date.

 After a court has set a deadline in a case, the case will continue to be treated as a time-limited remand at both the hearing and Appeals Council levels, even after the action(s) specified in the court order has been completed within the court-imposed time limit.
 This treatment ensures that any case which a court has designated as needing priority handling will continue to receive expedited treatment throughout its processing.

 B. Processing Incoming Time-Limited Remands

 The general procedures for processing remand orders outlined in Hearings, Appeals and Litigation Law (HALLEX) manual I-4-6-10 also apply to time-limited remands.
 In addition, when processing a case involving a time-limited remand order, the court legal assistant will:

 Indicate in the Appeals Review Processing System that the remand is time-limited,

 Ensure that a time-limited remand is assigned to an analyst within 24 hours of receipt in the branch, and